szymonderleta/andromeda/database/README.md

 # Database Project

-## Information
+Overview

-This section contains details about the database, including tables, relationships, and the database model generated using DataGrip.
-Additional documentation will be added to assist with understanding and maintaining the project.
+This section provides detailed information about the databases used across various applications, including tables, relationships, views, archived content, and full database models generated with DataGrip.

+    andromeda/ – Contains the Andromeda schema and metadata used by applications in the Andromeda family.

+    nebula/ – Contains the Nebula schema and metadata used by applications in the Nebula family.

+    chess/ – Contains the Chess schema and metadata used by applications in the  Chess module.

+    element/ – (To be completed) Schema and supporting files for the Element system.